coderefinery/git-intro/content/recovering.md

 You do some work, and want to **undo your uncommitted and unstaged modifications**.
 You can always do that with:

-- `git restore .`: (the dot means "here and in all folders below")
+- `git restore .` (the dot means "here and in all folders below")

-Or, you can undo things selectively:
+You can also undo things selectively:

 - `git restore -p` (decide which portions of changes to undo) or `git restore PATH` (decide which path/file)